bluealloy/revm/documentation/src/crates/revm/journaled_state.md

 - `load_account`

-    This method loads an account's information into memory and returns whether the account was cold or hot accessed.
+    This method loads an account's information into memory and returns whether the account was cold or warm accessed.

 - `load_account_exist`

     This method checks whether an account exists or not.
-It returns whether the account was cold or hot accessed and whether it exists.
+It returns whether the account was cold or warm accessed and whether it exists.

 - `load_code`